kuojunglee/BayesVS-STPotts/README.md

-The data and analysis for the paper "Application of Bayesian Spatiotemporal Model with Potts to analyze incident rate in Taiwan Traffic Accidents" are available at the link below
+The data used in the paper “Application of a Bayesian Spatiotemporal Model with Potts Prior to Analyze Incident Rates in Taiwan Traffic Accidents” are available at the following link:

 Data: https://mybox.ncku.edu.tw/navigate/a/#/s/2966A54672DE4B919070711B09DAE8566BL

-and using the following package:
+The corresponding R code is provided in the folder RealDataAnalysis_Rcodes and can be executed using the R package:

-Package: BayesSTMwPoots
+Package: BayesSTMwPotts

 Type: Package